Wydad AC: Second star and Radès final (2019)

-2018–19: Moroccan champion 20th coronation, finalist of the CAF Champions League 2018–19 after a devastating Var problem that gifted Espérance Sportive de Tunis the win.
-2019–20: vice-champion of Morocco, semi-finalist of the CAF Champions League 2019–20.
-On 14 July 2021, Wydad defeated Mouloudia Oujda 0–2 at the Honneur Stadium to clinch their 21st league title, with three games left in the season, semi-finalist of the CAF Champions League 2019–20.
+2018–19: Moroccan champion 20th coronation, 1/16 of the Cup, finalist of the CAF Champions League after a devastating VAR scandal that gifted Espérance Sportive de Tunis the win.

+2019–20: vice-champion of Morocco, Semi-finalist of the Cup, semi-finalist of the CAF Champions League.

+On 14 July 2021, Wydad defeated Mouloudia Oujda 0–2 at the Honneur Stadium to clinch their 21st league title, with three games left in the season, finalist of the Moroccan Throne Cup, semi-finalist of the CAF Champions League.

-Third Champions League title (2022–present)
+Third Champions League title and back-to-back league champions (2022)

 One day after the club's 85th anniversary, Wydad defeated Atlético Petróleos de Luanda 4–2 on aggregate (3–1 away and 1–1 at home) to advance to their 5th Champions League final and the 3rd one in 6 years.
 On 30 May 2022, in a rematch of 2017 final, Wydad AC beat defending champions Al Ahly in the final to be crowned champions of Africa for the third time in its history, thanks to a brace from the Man of the Match, Zouhair El Moutaraji.
 During this campaign under Walid Regrgui role, the Red Castle has achieved many national records in the CAF Champions League: First Moroccan team to win an away semi-final match, most wins for a Moroccan team in a single season (9 wins), most goals scored in a single season (28 goals), and first Moroccan team to go undefeated for 9 straight games in a single season.
 With this win, Wydad will play in the first-ever all-Moroccan CAF Super Cup against 2021–22 CAF Confederation Cup winners, RS Berkane.
 On 21 July 2022, Wydad was elected as the best Club of the year in the 2022 CAF Awards.

+In the 2022–23 CAF Champions League, Wydad qualified to the knockout stages after finishing top in the group stages winning four matches, drawing one and losing one.
+They faced Simba and won on penalties.
+They won Mamelodi Sundowns in the semi-final, qualifying them to their 6th champions league final.

+In the inaugural season of the African Football League, Wydad managed to qualify to the semi-final after defeating Enyimba 4–0 on aggregate (1–0 away and 3–0 at home).